 We have also created Tennyson's very own Head Lice Info Page.

-It doesn't end there ... we have also purchased some treatment kits (both "natural" and a bit more hard-core).
-Mme Alain has the kits in her office so please stop by and get one if it is needed and shopping for a kit is a barrier for you.
+It doesn't end there ...
+PAC also purchased some treatment kits (both "natural" and a bit more hard-core).
+The kits are in the principal's office so please stop by and get one if it is needed and shopping for a kit is a barrier for you.

 And here are a few more suggestions from the folks who are coming in to do the screening:

 - students should wear their hair tied back at school